Award Winning Meat Temperature Guide Keeps You Safe And Saves Bucks

 But it is not just temp!

-To pasteurize meat, USDA and my chart give us minimum temperatures, like 160°F for burgers and 145°F for fish.
-But if you dig into the scientific reports by USDA scientists, you learn that this is a distillation of the facts designed to make things easy for the public.
+To pasteurize meat, USDA and my chart give us minimum temperatures, like 165°F for poultry and 145°F for fish.
+But if you dig into the data by USDA scientists, you learn that this is a distillation of the facts designed to make things easy for the public.

 Pasteurization of meat is not just a matter of temperature.
-It is a measure of temperature and time together.
+It is a measure of temperature, time, and the desired kill rate taken together.

 Chicken & Turkey With 12% Fat